-This one pot pasta recipe makes the best quick and easy dinner!
-Made with simple, fresh ingredients and a few pantry staples, you’ll love having this delicious vegan recipe in your back pocket.
+This vegan one pot pasta recipe makes the best quick and easy dinner.
+Made with simple ingredients in less than 30 minutes, you’ll love having this recipe on hand for busy weeknights.

 Ingredient Notes